Vaguery/gptp2016-latex/README.md

 Updated thoroughly (and simplified, thanks to the folks at Springer Verlag) since the workshop occurred!
 Please take a moment to give it a try.

+## Timeline

+1. revised manuscripts due June 15, 2016
+2. copy editing will be done while you're all busy at the Big Meeting
+3. manuscripts will be returned to the author(s) as copy-editing is completed.
+Note this will involve _actual [copy editing](https://en.wikipedia.org/wiki/Copy_editing)_ and thus there may be important clarifications and improvements asked before the manuscript is complete.
+4. all manuscript work should be complete (including changes made in response to copy editing) by August 15, 2016
+5. yes, that said "August 15, 2016"
+6. That means August 15, 2016 is the final deadline.
+We will be mean.
+More than a decade of experience informs our promise of meanness on this.
+7. Chapters that have been completed satisfactorily by August 15, 2016 will be submitted to the publisher on September 1, 2016.

 ## Simple start

 Just to make sure everything is set up correctly on your machine: